- World Trademark Review recognizes Jed as among the top lawyers for trademark disputes both nationally and in California (2011 – 2020)

 - Represented Symantec in trademark infringement suit against Comodo concerning logos used for security and authentication services.
 Comodo dropped its use of the disputed logo and withdrew its trademark application.

 - Represented Twitter in trademark lawsuit over third party trademark registration that infringed Twitter’s TWEET mark.

 - Represented Google before the Trademark Trial and Appeal Board.
 Obtained summary judgment refusing registration of the applicant’s “FUNTOOGLE” mark.

 - Represented online shopping site in trademark infringement lawsuit against competitor, securing a settlement in which the competitor changed its name, withdrew its trademark applications and transferred its domain names to our client.

 - Represented international publisher Harlequin Enterprises in a trademark infringement, dilution and false advertising claim against a film production company in federal court in Los Angeles.
-After Mr. Wakefield filed a motion for a preliminary injunction, the defendant agreed to change its name.
+After Jed filed a motion for a preliminary injunction, the defendant agreed to change its name.